Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-adding-a-side-menu.md

 Wow, quite a change, right?
 But don't worry, it's more markup than anything else.

-As you can see, we now added the `<ion-menu>` section above the router-outlet.
+As you can see, we added the `<ion-menu>` section above the router outlet.
-Inside this, we add a header, which is the menu's header, once it's open.
+Inside this, we add a header, the menu's header, once it's open.

 The next thing we have is an `ion-content` section which holds an ion-list with items that link to each tab.
 Clicking each item will navigate to the specific page.

-However, if we now run this, we don't see a menu icon.
+However, we don't see a menu icon if we now run this.
 We can swipe the menu open.
 But that's not very clear to anyone.

 ## Adding the menu icon in Ionic